-Overall the control arrangements in place during the 2018/19 financial year have been effective and were appropriate.
-However, the review has identified some areas where actions are required to ensure that the authority continues to provide appropriate and cost-effective services.
+Overall the control arrangements in place during the 2019/20 financial year have been effective and were appropriate.
+However, the review has identified some areas where actions are required to ensure that the Council continues to provide appropriate and cost-effective services.
 The issues and action plans are shown in the table below.
-These will be monitored and reviewed via the Internal Audit review process during 2019/20
+These will be monitored and reviewed via the Internal Audit review process during 2020/21